jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   * Additional Microsoft Sway presentations for the first six chapters
   * Example programs and source code for exercises

-  The text of the book is opensource and build instructions are in our GitHub repository for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")  Instructors can feel free to fork the repo and submit pull requests.
-The rational behind this is now we have a living document that can be changed and updated and republished quickly.
+The text of the book is opensource and build instructions are in our GitHub repository for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo") Instructors can feel free to fork the repo or submit pull requests.
+This is to ensure that we have a living document that can be changed and updated and republished quickly.

 ###For Students

 All source code from this book as well as examples are available on our GitHub page: [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo")

-Part of this book was inspired by a quote from my friend in regards to Linux textbooks, he said, *"Most text books are good, but then they just add in content from out of nowhere."* I had that same feeling and when he expressed it in words it hit me.
-At the same time, I got the feeling that most Linux Text books out were actually Unix text books with some updated content relating to Linux.
+Part of this book was inspired by a quote from my friend in regards to Linux textbooks, he said, *"Most text books move along well, but then out of nowhere introduce unrelated content."*  At the same time, I had the feeling that most Linux Text books out were actually Unix text books with some updated content relating to Linux.

-This book begins the start of your mastery of free and opensource operating systems, in addition to teaching you its technology.
-The aim is to teach you about the history and philosophy of Linux so you can understand the environment surrounding its origin: where it is going and why you are using it.

 ### Chapter Title Images